Jennserene/Jennserene/README.md

 🔭 I’m currently working on [Headmate Helper](https://github.com/Jennserene/HeadmateHelper)

-🌱 I’m currently searching for a job
+🌱 I’m currently working for 8th Light as an Apprentice

 💬 Ask me about Psychology, Astrophysics, or Gaming